Is your Online Retail Store Ready to Grow? – Great Advice Here!

 Not all ecommerce websites are created equal.
 Some are poorly optimized, while others are finely polished.
 Some are self-hosted with performance depending on the quality of the chosen hosting.
 Others are hosted and thus more predictably scaleable (though hosted solutions also vary significantly).
 As such, you must ensure that your website can handle an increase in traffic and engagement before you start seeking it.

 If you don’t have a pressing reason to develop or maintain your store on a custom system, you should migrate to a major ecommerce CMS.
 An option like Shopify’s one-size-fits-all storefront creator will be superior for most.
-It also provides a more robust and affordable range of add-ons such as Clever Adwords.
+It also provides a more robust and affordable range of add-ons such as Clever ecommerce.
 That kind of standardized system will support you in growing near-indefinitely.

 If you are thinking about advertising your store and products on Google, take advantage of our Google Ads Promotional Code.
 Save money in your first Google Ads campaigns by activating it here.